 Laws like the GDPR mandate businesses receive user consent to their privacy policies through an affirmative action before collecting personal data.

-One method of advertising your privacy policy to users and allowing them to opt in to the practices outlined within is through a consent banner.
-Such a banner would appear when a user first visits your site, directs them to your privacy policy, and asks them to take an action (like checking an unchecked box) to note consent to your privacy policy.
+One method of drawing attention to your privacy policy and allowing users to opt in to the practices outlined within is through a consent banner.
+Such banners appear when a user first visits a site, directs them to the privacy policy, and asks them to take an action (like checking an unchecked box) to note consent.

 You Collect Data from EU Citizens

-If you collect information from citizens or residents of the EU, you’re probably already aware of the GDPR and its stringent guidelines for user consent.
+If you collect information from citizens or residents of the European Union (EU), you’re probably already aware of the GDPR and its stringent guidelines for user consent.
+It applies to all businesses that receive traffic from EU citizens, even if the business isn’t located in the EU.

 Most businesses will collect and process data on the grounds of GDPR legitimate interest or user consent.
-However, if you collect one of the following special categories of personal data, you must fulfill additional conditions for lawful processing as found in Article 9 of the GDPR:
+However, if you collect one of several special categories of personal data, you must fulfill additional conditions for lawful processing as found in Article 9 of the GDPR.
+These categories include:

-Of the conditions listed in Article 9, processing sensitive personal information is prohibited unless explicit user consent is given, or one or more of the other provisions is met.
+As part of the conditions listed in Article 9, processing sensitive personal information is prohibited unless explicit user consent is given or at least one of the requirements for a handful of exceptions is met.

 Under the GDPR’s guidelines for data processing on the basis of user consent, that consent must be given through a clear and affirmative action.

-In other words, if you want to process data lawfully under the GDPR and are relying on consent as the lawful basis for that processing, you need to implement opt-in methods to get user consent to data collection.
-Failure to appropriately do so may result in hefty penalties, like the Google GDPR fine of 50 million euros issued in January of 2019.
+If you want to process data lawfully under the GDPR and are relying on consent as the lawful basis for that processing, you must implement opt-in methods to get user consent to data collection.
+Failure to appropriately do so may result in hefty penalties, like the Amazon GDPR fine of 746 million euros issued in July of 2021.

 Since there are so many ways to install opt-in mechanisms for data collection, read our comprehensive GDPR consent requirements guide to learn which methods best suit your company’s compliance needs.